 5. Assists in the coordination of timely and appropriate communication and/or training sessions of new and updated applications, reports, and information distributed by Enrollment Management to the campus community.

 6. Communicates and collaborates with Enrollment Management units and information technology staff about system/software updates and changes by coordinating and conducting testing, providing training, and assisting with documenting new office procedures.

 7. Collaborates with University staff to develop and maintain student-related reports to support data-based decision making, performs analyses of report data to provide meaningful and accurate information, and assists in the development of data objects to support complex reporting needs.

 8. Provides knowledge and awareness about student privacy and confidentiality to the University data users regarding issues related to the SIS, data, and reports.

-9. Assists in the design and development of content for OR web pages and other approved and appropriate social media outlets.
+9. Assists in the design and development of content for Enrollment Management unit web pages and other approved and appropriate social media outlets.

 10. Serves on committees pertaining to SIS, reporting, and other relevant topics.

 11. Resolves problems and enhances various processes, projects, procedures, etc. by employing critical thinking skills and creativity.